rtlabs-com/p-net/doc/use_with_siematic.rst

 To study the result, compile and download the program to the PLC.
 Go online, and enable monitoring by clicking the small glasses-icon.
 The parameter value will be seen in the ladder logic diagram.
-The PLC wll read out the parameter value many times per second.
+The PLC will read out the parameter value many times per second.
 The VALID and BUSY outputs are switching on and off rapidly.